 - 8.5.1 If the review process identifies that the TP targets are being missed by a significant margin, then potential additional measures/initiatives, and wider changes to this Travel Plan, will be required at the site.
 Discussions should take place between the TPC, the School Council, LBHC, TfL and any other relevant parties to determine which additional Travel Plan measures need to be implemented.
 Trigger points for the implementation of any such additional measures would need to reflect the scale by which the target was not achieved.
-Potential additional measures include: - Area-wide (potentially local authority-wide) initiatives, working with neighbouring developments and the local authority; - Implement tutorial/ PSHE sessions on sustainable travel options for all pupils. - Establishing a formal car share database for staff; - Reviewing incentives for encouraging more sustainable travel choices; - Increasing provision of on-site cycle parking facilities if the audit process highlights that more is required; - More active marketing, incorporating a shift of focus; and - Offer personalised journey planning services. - 8.5.2 Any intervention measures would need to be funded either through the TPC role or implemented with specific funding from the school.
+Potential additional measures include: - Area-wide (potentially local authority-wide) initiatives, working with neighbouring developments and the local authority; - Implement tutorial/ PSHE sessions on sustainable travel options for all pupils. - Establishing a formal car share database for staff; - · Reviewing incentives for encouraging more sustainable travel choices; - Increasing provision of on-site cycle parking facilities if the audit process highlights that more is required; - · More active marketing, incorporating a shift of focus; and - Offer personalised journey planning services. - 8.5.2 Any intervention measures would need to be funded either through the TPC role or implemented with specific funding from the school.
 The impact of the intervention measures will be monitored as part of future annual reviews.
+It should be noted that LBHC have right to extend the lifetime of the TP if targets are not met by year 9.